1964 United States presidential election: General election

+Polling

 Campaign

 Although Goldwater had been successful in rallying conservatives, he was unable to broaden his base of support for the general election.
-Shortly before the Republican Convention, he had alienated moderate and liberal Republicans by his vote against the Civil Rights Act of 1964, which Johnson supported following Kennedy's death and signed into law.
-While a staunch supporter of racial equality, having voted in favor of the 1957 and 1960 Civil Rights acts bills and the 24th Amendment to the Constitution, Goldwater felt that desegregation was primarily a states' rights issue, rather than a national policy, and believed the 1964 act to be unconstitutional.
-Goldwater's vote against the legislation helped cause African-Americans to overwhelmingly support Johnson.
-Goldwater had previously voted in favor of the 1957 and 1960 Civil Rights acts, but only after proposing "restrictive amendments" to them.
-Goldwater was famous for speaking "off-the-cuff" at times, and many of his former statements were given wide publicity by the Democrats.
-In the early 1960s, Goldwater had called the Eisenhower administration "a dime store New Deal", and the former president never fully forgave him or offered him his full support in the election.
+Shortly before the Republican Convention, he had alienated moderate and liberal Republicans by his vote against the Civil Rights Act of 1964, which he opposed due to his opinion that it was unconstitutional, and which Johnson had supported following Kennedy's death and signed into law.
+Although a staunch supporter of racial equality, having voted in favor of the 1957 and 1960 civil rights bills, and the 24th Amendment to the Constitution, Goldwater felt that desegregation was primarily a states' rights issue, rather than a national policy.
+He thus believed the 1964 act to be unconstitutional.
+Goldwater's vote against the legislation helped lead African-Americans to overwhelmingly support Johnson.